 \subsection{Consistency Guided Image Editing}

-In this section we describe how to use our consistency loss to adapt a diffusion sampling process to generate a set of multi-view consistent edited images.
-Our method is based on diffusion models for image editing, and we employ two different training-free methods to guide the diffusion process.
-For InstructPix2Pix \cite{brooks2022instructpix2pix} we use universal guidance \cite{bansal2024universal} and for the single-step model pix2pix-turbo \cite{parmar2024one} we use a version of SeedSelect \cite{Samuel2023SeedSelect}, similar to what has previously been used to improve geometric consistency of diffusion models for single-image novel view synthesis \cite{bengtson2025geometric}.
+Here we describe how to use our consistency loss to adapt a denoising process to generate a set of multi-view consistent edits.
+Our method is based on pre-trained image editing models, and we employ different training-free methods to guide the denoising process, as is detailed below.

-In universal guidance \cite{bansal2024universal}, the sampling is steered towards low values of a specific loss function $\mathcal{L}$, which in our case will be the consistency to the previous edits.
-The noise estimation $\epsilon(z_t, t)$ is modified to include a correction based on the gradients of the loss function $\mathcal{L}$ to obtain a new noise estimate $\tilde{\epsilon}(z_t, t)$ that guides the latent to low values of the loss.
+To use our consistency loss with the diffusion model InstructPix2Pix \cite{brooks2022instructpix2pix}, we employ universal guidance \cite{bansal2024universal}, where the sampling is steered towards low values of a loss function $\mathcal{L}(z)$, which in our case is the consistency w.r.t.\ previous edits.
+The noise estimation $\epsilon(z_t, t)$ is modified to include a correction based on gradients of the loss function $\mathcal{L}$ to obtain a new noise estimate $\tilde{\epsilon}(z_t, t)$ that guides the latent to low values of the loss.
 The modified noise is computed as